Albvorland Tunnel: Construction

-The north tunnel, with its freight connection, opened in 11 December 2022, with the timetable change.
+The north tunnel, with its freight connection, opened on 11 December 2022, with the timetable change.
 A c.
 12 km section, which includes the tunnel, is being used for passenger services in both directions on a single track.
 Full operation in both tunnels is scheduled to begin in December 2026 with the opening of the Stuttgart–Wendlingen high-speed railway.

 Tunnel

 The twin tube tunnel has an additional short 520m freight line connection at its western portal (with a 173 m long tunnel under Bundesautobahn 8, a 320 m open section and a 200 m tunnel to join the north bore).
 A link to the Stuttgart-Tübingen line is also situated close to the western portal, with a 494 m long tunnel, known as the Kleine Wendlinger Kurve.

-A 50 m structure at the western portal and 80 m at the eastern portal with 6-9 m² side openings are used to reduce sudden changes in air pressure and subsequent audible tunnel boom (situated at 26.077 to 26.127 km and 34.173 to 34.253 km respectively).
+A 50 m structure at the western portal and 80 m at the eastern portal with 6–9 m^{2} side openings are used to reduce sudden changes in air pressure and subsequent audible tunnel boom (situated at 26.077 to 26.127 km and 34.173 to 34.253 km respectively).

 The tunnel uses slab track and has LED illuminated safety lighting on the handrails throughout its length.
 The tunnel safety lighting can be activated by the train crew using a button in the tunnel in the event of an incident.
 The tunnels have a rescue area at each portal measuring approximately 1500 m^{2} each.
 It is electrified using Re 330 type catenary.
 The track is equipped with ETCS level 2 baseline 3 signalling as with the rest of the line, as well as a hot axlebox and seized brake detector fitted at the 31.783 km mark.
 The tunnels have a curve radius of 3986 m.
 The Rheda 2000 slab track used has a driveable surface for emergency vehicles.

-The two single-track tubes are connected by 16 cross passages, spaced every 475 m, measuring 14-24 m in length, 4.6 m in width, and 4.0 m in height.
+The two single-track tubes are connected by 16 cross passages, spaced every 475 m, measuring 14–24 m in length, 4.6 m in width, and 4.0 m in height.